arksha/arksha.github.io/_pages/about.md

 permalink: /about/
 ---

-# this is a page about me
+# This is a page about me

 Current info about me:

-Swimmer, Surfer, Scuba diver, Skier & Snowboarder, Kayaker, Paddle boarder
+An outdoor person absolutely.
+Swimmer, Surfer, Scuba diver, Skier & Snowboarder, Kayaker, Paddle boarder.

-Currently in WA
+Currently work from home in WA